MYRON HENRY GOLDFINGER, FAIA (1933-2023)

 1974 - The Elaine Proll House, 35 Ross Road, Livingston NJ.
 Two additions by Goldfinger.
 Still owned by Proll as of 2023.

 Around 1974 - The Ira Marcus Carriage House Renovation, aka Carrimor Estate, 81 Girdle Ridge Drive, Katonah NY.
 Goldfinger also designed a restaurant for Marcus.
 Featured in House Beautiful, May 1974.
 Conversion of a 1905 stable/carriage house.
 Sold in 2013.
 Was renovated and much of Goldfinger's color and texture choices changed.
-Won a 1976 AIA National Honor Award and an AIA 25 Year Award.
+Won a 1976 AIA National Honor Award.

 1975 - The Barbara and George Switzer House, 19 Warewoods Road, Saddle River NJ.
 Sold in 1995 to Vladimir and Alicia Zwass.
 Featured in House Beautiful, March 1979.
 Zwass still owners as of 2022.

-1975 - The Roberta Flack Apartment, The Dakota Apartment 78, 1 West 72nd Street, New York NY.
-Sold in 2018 to merge with an adjacent unit.
+1975 - The Roberta Flack Apartment Renovation, The Dakota Apartment 78, 1 West 72nd Street, New York NY.
+Sold in 2018 and merged with an adjacent unit.

 Around 1975 - Beachfront Condominium, Vanderbilt Beach FL.
 Proposed design for Canal-Randolph Corporation.